Houston, We Have a [Muslim] Problem

 Muslim scholars did not read Quranic verses in a vacuum or assume that their meaning was independent of context.
 They relied on identifying the ‘occasions of revelation (asbab al-nazul),’ or the situations in which and the causes for which Quranic verses were revealed.
 They also asserted that verses of the Qur’an revealed later in the Prophet’s career could overrule or adjust instructions given in earlier verses, a phenomenon known as abrogation (naskh).
 In one sense, this attention to context and development was essential.
 Many Quranic verses only make sense when taken in the context of specific circumstances, debates or battles of the Prophet’s life.
 For example, the context of revelation alerted Muslim scholars that the verse “Fighting has been prescribed for you though it be hateful to you” (Qur’an 2:216) was only directed at the Prophet and his companions at a certain point in their conflict with the Meccans.
 It was not a general commandment to fight for all time.3

 It must be noted here that the most fundamentalist/militant Muslims have used the concept of abrogation to argue that all verses in the Qur’an calling for peace, tolerance, and even pluralism are abrogated by the harsher verses.
 This same argument is then picked up by Christians seeking to demonize Islam.
 The problem with this argument is that there is not a single verse in the Qur’an that specifically singles out any other verses for abrogation or even provides instructions regarding the issue.
 There are only verses that say that abrogation exists.
-Thus, it is left up to Muslims themselves to determine how abrogation is to be applied, and this has led Muslims to come to widely divergent conclusions as I point out in an essay that can be found here.
+Thus, it is left up to Muslims themselves to determine how abrogation is to be applied, which has led Muslims to come to widely divergent conclusions.
 Another Muslim scholar, Farid Esack, says of abrogation, “there is probably no other genre in Qur’anic studies to rival it in confusion regarding its validity, meaning, and applicability.”4

 Another concept that Christians must take care not to introduce into Islam is that of “orthodoxy.”
 According to Esack, this term itself is “alien to Islamic scholarly tradition and words used for a similar effect are ‘qawl al-salaf al-salih’ (the opinion of the righteous predecessors) or ‘jamhur’ (the people).”5 Islam has never had anything close to the Ecumenical Councils found in Christianity and the unity of the umma (term used to describe all Muslims collectively) disintegrated during the era of the first four Caliphs, never to recover.
 Islam has always been a highly decentralized tradition.
 This does not imply, however, that Islamic hermeneutics have been largely chaotic.
 There certainly has been some type of consensus on many issues, especially within particular theological schools, but there has never been anything similar to the ecclesiastical organizations found in Christianity.
 Comparative theology and other forms of comparative study can be fruitful as long as one is careful not to impose a Christian understanding onto Islamic principles.